jdevfullstack-tutorials/github-for-non-code-writers/README.md

 several documents that are actually pure text too.
 Just to name a few, a poem, a legal document, a novel: they are pure text in their natural form.

+Now, you'll say that other documents should not be plaintext but rather a rich-text document, but
+I'm sure that you know that as a writer, it's highly encouraged to write in plain text so that it can be rendered to different forms when published, just like others will be PDF, others will be rendered as a web page, others an e-book.